cutls/TheDesk/README.md

 ## Pleroma support

-Did you find a bug with Pleroma accounts?
+Did you find a bug with any Pleroma accounts?
-Pleroma **does not** follow Mastodon API rules completely although Pleroma developers say so.
+Pleroma **does not** follow Mastodon API rules completely (even though the Pleroma developers say so).
-Please write issues to improve TheDesk affinity with Pleroma.
+Please report issues to improve TheDesk's compatibility with Pleroma.

 ## License